o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

 ## Fork and clone

 All contributions to the O3DE repo are expected to be staged in a fork before submitting a pull request.
+Refer to the documentation on [Contributing to O3DE Code Sources](/docs/contributing/to-code) in the O3DE Contributor Guide for details about the contribution workflow.

 **To fork and clone O3DE on your PC from GitHub**